joocxi/crf-numpy/README.md

 # Conditional Random Field
-This is an implementation of simple CRF using NumPY.
+This is an implementation of a simple CRF using NumPy.
 The model was trained and tested on OCR, a dataset for handwritten words.

 ## Dataset
 http://ai.stanford.edu/~btaskar/ocr/letter.data.gz